Extending the content area using calc(...)

 margin, but this will increase the width to over 100% of the viewport width on

-viewports smaller than 768px + 2* <your negative margin>
+viewports smaller than 768px + 2* <your negative margin>, making the page

 scroll horizontally and clipping your image.